JustAMurph/docs-1/eloquent-collections.md

 #### `loadMissing($relations)`

-The `loadMissing` method attempts to load the missing relationships onto each model in the collection.
+Load any missing relationships onto each model in the collection.

     $collection->loadMissing('users.comments');